This story has been updated. It was originally published on February 13, 2020.

 Digital photos are wonderful, but there’s no point shooting them if you just leave them sitting on your smartphone, totally ignored.
 Sure you’ve thought about putting everything in place, but just thinking about diving into those folders most likely scares you.
-Don’t worry—I’m here to tell you that sorting that photo mess of yours can be done, though it won’t be quick.
+Don’t worry—I’m here to tell you that sorting that photo mess of yours is possible, though it won’t be quick.

 There are two main strategies when it comes to sorting through thousands of photos, depending on how you feel about them: You can either aim to keep the good photos or you can cull the bad ones.

 Keeping the good photos is easier and will give you a much smaller library.
 You’re essentially adopting a “hell yeah” or “nope” approach.
 Simply work your way through all your photos and pull out the ones you think are objectively great.
-Anything that doesn’t hit the mark gets deleted.
+Delete anything that doesn’t hit the mark.

 The problem with only keeping the technically good photos is that you throw a lot of baby pictures out with the bath water.
 Most people have hundreds or thousands of OK photos that won’t pass the test, but it’s also kind of a shame to lose them because they hold so much sentimental value.
 They’re the repetitive photos of your dog, sunset snaps, or shots from your trip to London with an ex.
 You can’t say you love every photo or that you’ll ever print them off, but they’re a record of your life, and maybe you’ll just want to have them in the future.

 Culling all the actively bad photos is the better long-term solution.
 Rather than only keeping great pics, you delete all the bad ones—the random screenshots, the duplicates, all those out-of-focus images, the myriad of terrible selfies, and so on.
-At a guess, I’d say this kind of photo makes up between 50 to 75 percent of what you have on your camera roll.
+At a guess, I’d say this type of photo makes up between 50 and 75 percent of what you have on your camera roll.